Applied Statistics

 Electives in Statistics

-Select any two upper level STAT courses (6 credit hours) excluding STAT 305 and STAT 4556
+Select any two upper level STAT courses excluding STAT 305, STAT 455, and the above Applied Statistics Core.6

 Cognates